 String Quartet Opus 76, No. 3 In C Major is in 4 movements:

-I. Allegro - The first theme is heard straight away, and after a few bars the theme changes to a dotted rhythm.
+I. Allegro -The first theme is heard straight away, and after a few bars the theme changes to a dotted rhythm.
 The last part of the theme resembles the opening, and after a short transition the second theme in G major is heard.
 The exposition is repeated.
 The development begins with the dotted rhythm of the first theme and a dialog between the instruments constructed around a fragment of the beginning of the first theme.
 Then the viola and cello alternate playing two-note chords at the distance of a fifth while the violins play an extended variant of the dotted rhythm of the first theme which gives the impression of a village dance tune.
 The recapitulation repeats the two themes with the modulation of the second theme to the tonic, C major.
 After the recapitulation Haydn has the development and recapitulation repeated.
 After that the second ending of the section brings the movement to a close in C major.

+II.
+Poco adagio, cantabile -The movement is in G major, the theme is God Save The Emperor Franz and Haydn writes 4 variations on it.
+III.
+Menuetto - Allegretto -The minuet is in C major, the trio is in A minor.
 IV.
 Finale, Presto - The finale begins in C minor, and after the exposition, development and recapitulation, the themes finally modulate to C major in the coda.